 Southern African Development Community (SADC) exports increased from 20 to more than 30 percent of combined GDP over the past decade, but regional trade made up a mere three percent of the increase.

-As the 19-member COMESA join the other two blocs, the aim is to work towards combining small domestic markets into a larger, more effective force, said Swaziland's King Mswati III, the COMESA chair.
+As the 19 members of the Common Market for Eastern and Southern Africa (COMESA) join the other two blocs on Sunday, the aim is to work towards combining small domestic markets into a larger, more effective force.

 “The integration of various regional blocs would no doubt improve trade within the African economies.
 This cannot be achieved overnight, it could only be done in phases, as there is a lot of work that still needs to be done,” said Mswati.